 Below are the nine brands that have counterfeit bottles in circulation:

-.
+On July 5, 2019 the Ministry of Health issued a national warning after 8 deaths were tied to the consumption of popular named brand liquors.
 The Ministry of Health in conjunction with law enforcement began sampling a variety of brands bearing labels of the national distillery, The National Liquor Factory (FANAL) along with an unregistered brand Aguardiente Barón Rojo.
 When tests came back positive for high levels of methanol in the unregistered brands as well as the popular registered brands of FANAL, the Ministry issued a warning to merchants to stop selling the brands.
 Consumers were warned not to drink the branded liquors as the counterfeited versions could not be distinguished from the authentic brands merely by looking at the bottles, labels and caps.